Create, test, and tune a DLP policy

 Tune a DLP policy

-In the Security & Compliance Center you can edit an existing policy to adjust the behaviour.
+In the Compliance Center you can edit an existing policy to adjust the behavior.

 You can adjust the location settings so that the policy is applied only to specific workloads, or to specific sites and accounts.